peteseta/physics-ia/main.typ

   kind: table,
   caption: [Limitations of the design of the experiment], tablex(
-    columns: (auto, auto, 13em),
+    columns: (auto, auto, auto),
     stroke: 0.5pt,
-    inset: 10pt,
+    inset: 8pt,
     align: center + horizon,
     repeat-header: true,
     header-rows: 1,
     [*Source/effects of error*],
     [*Significance of error*],
     [*Possible improvements*],
-    [Errors in the FFT analysis, such as the frequency search window (accounted for) and the resolution of the FFT (not accounted for).
-These errors propagate to the calculated harmonic frequencies, which results in both random and systematic errors in the calculated frequencies.
-This can be seen in the offset between the measured data points and the theoretical.],
-    [Low significance - as 5 trials are performed for each variation, the random error is reduced, and the low standard deviation in the data suggests that this is only a minor source of error. \ However, the systematic error (shown by the $-3–5 "Hz"$ offset) is more significant, as it is a source of error in the fitting of the theoretical trendline.],
+    [Errors in the FFT analysis, such as the frequency search window and the resolution of the FFT (not accounted for).
+These uncertainties propagate to the calculated harmonic frequencies, resulting in both random and systematic errors in the calculated frequencies.
+This can be seen in the offset (systematic error) between the measured data points and the theoretical.], [Medium significance. \ As 5 trials are performed for each variation, the random error is reduced, and the low standard deviation in the data suggests that this is only a minor source of error. \ However, the systematic error (shown by the $-3–5 "Hz"$ offset) is more significant.],
     [The frequency search window can be reduced to reduce the random error.
 The resolution of the FFT can be increased to reduce the systematic error.], [The string was plucked by hand, which introduces random error in the picking technique.
-This could result in a variation in the harmonic composition of the string, introducing error.],
+This could result in a variation in the harmonic composition of the string, introducing random or systematic error.],
-    [Medium significance. \ The high precision (indicated by the $R^2$ value) in the data suggested that random error was low, however, this may be masked by the quantization of frequencies ($n f_1$).],
-    [Repeat the experiment, using a robot/mechanical plucking device to pluck the string with a known, consistent force.],
+    [Medium significance. \ The high precision (indicated by the low standard deviation of 0.08Hz) in the data suggested that random error was low, but this could have been masked by frequency quantization.], [Repeat the experiment, using a robot/mechanical plucking device to pluck the string with a known, consistent force.],
-    [The theoretical value may not be accurate due to assumptions made, such as assuming $A$ (the distance the string is pulled when plucking) to be 1.], [Low significance. \ The theoretical value is only used to compare with the collected data and the low average percentage difference suggests that this is not a significant source of error.],
+    [The theoretical value may not be accurate due to assumptions made, such as assuming $A$ (the distance the string is pulled when plucking) to be 1.
+This could have introduced systematic error.],
+    [Low significance. \ The theoretical value is only used to compare with the collected data and the low average percentage difference suggest that this is not a significant source of error.],
     [Controlling A in experimental data collection would forego this assumption, and could be achieved by using a mechanical plucking device as previously described.],